 Why would anyone skip Biology Lab?
 What could possibly be more fun than dissecting critters and peeping through a microscope, and what is a lab science anyway?

-Biology lab can be a lot of fun, but it’s also pretty expensive, which is why I talk about it in my Special Report, “7 Secrets to Homeschooling Though a Financial Storm.”
+Biology lab can be a lot of fun, but it’s also fairly expensive, which is something I discuss in my Special Report, 7 Secrets to Homeschooling Though a Financial Storm.
 Holly read the report and had a follow up question.

 I just read your special report and think it was very well done.
 Lots of great tips for saving money and giving parents confidence to strike out on their own a bit more.
 I was surprised to see that you suggested skipping Biology or doing it with media applications (online or video) instead of hands-on.
 In Arizona, the state universities are very particular about the high school sciences being first-hand LAB courses.
 This is something that I have stressed with my contacts and in my workshops–not just Biology, but any high school science needs to be documented actual lab work.
 Tell me what you have encountered that puts a lighter emphasis on the labs.
 Is this more a state-by-state emphasis or is there more of a trend toward “softer” science coursework?
 Keep up the good work.
 You are doing many of the things that I dream of doing and can’t make happen all by myself.

 ~Holly in Arizona